Battle of Lagos: Off Lagos

 As Boscawen approached in Newark, the Portuguese opened fire and he hove to outside of cannon range and selected several ships to attack the French "without any regard to the laws of neutrality."
 The British America attacked Océan, firing a broadside from short range and demanding her surrender.
 The French, who had been in the process of abandoning ship, struck their colours.
 The British were unable to tow Océan off as she had been run ashore with some force in order to prevent this.
 So they evacuated those left of the crew and set fire to her; several hours later, around midnight, the fire reached her magazine and she exploded.

 Three ships from Brodrick's rear squadron were sent in after the Redoutable.
 HMS Prince fired repeatedly into her and then boarded her.
 She was also firmly beached and so, like Océan, she was torched, and also exploded several hours later.
-Having observed Océan and Redoutable set alight and seeing HMS Jersey sailing towards them the crew of Modeste fled or surrendered and she was towed out, little damaged, to the British fleet; Jersey was fired on by the Portuguese forts during this operation.
-The last French ship, Téméraire, was attacked by Warspite at 2:45 pm, but her crew refused to surrender.
+Having observed Océan and Redoutable set alight and seeing sailing towards them, the crew of Modeste fled or surrendered and she was towed out, little damaged, to the British fleet; Jersey was fired on by the Portuguese forts during this operation.
+The last French ship, Téméraire, was attacked by at 2:45 pm, but her crew refused to surrender.
 Warspite manoeuvred so as to be able to fire into Téméraires stern, where the French could do little to fire back, and after an hour Téméraire also struck her colours and was towed out.